Raku/CCR/Remaster/Elizabeth Mattijsen/Slicing-with-adverbs-the-only-way.md

 ## Arrays are not Hashes

 Apart from hashes using {} for slices, and arrays [] for slices, the adverbial syntax for hash and array slices are the same.
 But there are some subtle differences.
-First of all, the “key” of an element in an array, is its **index**.
+First of all, the "key" of an element in an array, is its **index**.
 So, to show the indexes of elements in an array that have a defined value, one can use the `:k` adverb:

 ```` raku
 $ raku -e 'my @a; @a[3] = 1; say @a[]:k'